bradflaugher/AI-101/README.md

 Lecture notes, readings, code samples and resources for teaching yourself how PyTorch and Tensorflow.

-This class was formerly taught as a bootcamp but is now a self-paced online resource, feel free to reach out via the resources below. 👇👇
+This class was formerly taught as a bootcamp but is now a self-paced online resource.

 # More Like This ⭐